-"The Zoom-Zoom tree," shown on the right, embodies the Zoom-Zoom concept and its spread throughout society.
-The tree absorbs the One Mazda* corporate culture as nutrients through firmly planted roots.
-As it continues to grow, the left branch represents the environment, the right branch represents safety, and the treetop embodies the Zoom-Zoon concept.
+"The Zoom-Zoom tree" embodies the Zoom-Zoom concept and its spread throughout society.
+The tree absorbs the "ONE MAZDA" corporate culture as nutrients through firmly planted roots.
+As it continues to grow, the left branch represents the environment, the right branch represents safety, and the treetop embodies the Zoom-Zoom concept.

 As vehicle ownership continues to expand around the world, automobile manufacturers must redouble their efforts to achieve cleaner exhaust emissions, and improve fuel economy in order to cut CO2 emissions and help reduce the world's dependence on increasingly scarce fossil fuels.
 Mazda considers it necessary to develop a multi-solution approach to automobile-related environmental issues that takes into account various factors such as regional characteristics, vehicle characteristics and types of fuel.